kfchou/kfchou.github.io/_posts/2026-04-10-autoresearch.md

 excerpt: "Run optimization experiments while you sleep"
 ---

-TL;DR: With [Autoreserach][1], you are the research director rather than the scientist.
+TL;DR: With [Autoresearch][1], you are the research director rather than the scientist.
 Let AI agents run experiments while you sleep.
-The only requirement is having clear, unambiguous evals to optimize against and having enough tokens.
+The only requirement is having clear, unambiguous evals to optimize against.

 ## Table of Contents <!-- omit from toc -->